davideferigato/BitView/README.md

 - Logic implemented using **only NOT and OR gates** (the only reliable gates in redstone) via De Morgan transformations.
 - The entire circuit is **stacked vertically** to keep the world compact and readable.
 - Fully documented with truth tables, K‑maps, logic diagrams, and conversion to NOT/OR.

 ---

-## 🎓 Academic Context

-This project was developed as part of `[TODO: Course name]` (Digital Logic Design / Computer Architecture).
-It directly applies the following theoretical concepts:
-- Boolean algebra and truth tables
-- Karnaugh maps (4 variables) for minimization
-- De Morgan’s laws to convert AND/OR logic to NOT/OR only
-- Combinational circuit design and optimisation

-The repository also serves as a portfolio piece for master’s programme applications, demonstrating both theoretical understanding and practical implementation in a constrained environment (Minecraft redstone).

----